-- 10. Parents are encouraged to visit the Settings and meet the staff to discuss any unique needs their children might have and how Saplings can best support them. - 11.
+- 11. Parents are encouraged to visit Little Willows and meet the staff to discuss any unique needs their children might have and how Saplings can best support them. - 12.
 New children can have a settling in session within the 2 weeks prior to them starting.
-During this session, Parents are welcome to stay for up to 30 minutes to observe their child in the Setting. - 12.
-Parents will be given a Saplings Handbook containing information about the Saplings Team, the Club and important contact numbers. - 13.
+During this session, parents are welcome to stay for up to 30 minutes to observe their child in the Setting. - 13.
+Parents will be given a Saplings Handbook containing information about the Saplings team, the Club and important contact numbers. - 14.
 Each reception child will be assigned a member of staff who will act as their Key Person and help them settle in.
-Their Key Person will become their primary point of contact for any support throughout the school year. - 14.
-Saplings mandates that Parents complete a data capture form.
+Their Key Person will become their primary point of contact for any support throughout the school year. - 15.
+Saplings mandates that parents complete a data capture form on line or on paper.
 It is important that Sapling staff have knowledge of each child's living arrangements; health; dietary requirements; any special educational needs; as well as likes and dislikes.
-Parents are encouraged to talk to Saplings' staff about any management techniques they believe will help us support their children. - 15.
-At the time of registration, Parents will be asked to sign the Parent/Provider Partnership section of the data capture form.
-This documents outlines the terms and conditions for both staff and Parents.
+Parents are encouraged to talk to Saplings' staff about any management techniques they believe will help support their child better. - 16.
+At the time of registration, parents will be asked to sign the Parent/Provider Partnership section of the data capture form if applicable.
+This document outlines the terms and conditions for both Provider and Parent. - 17.
+New children will meet staff and be shown around the setting.
+They will be introduced to other children and, if appropriate, be assigned a 'buddy.'
+Staff will feedback to parents how their child is settling in.